DownD/MetinPythonLib/README.md

 ## Things that need to be checked moving across servers:

 - Packet Headers and structures
-- Patterns of send, recvm GetEther and network class pointer
+- Patterns of send, recv, GetEther, SendAttackPacket, SendStatePacket and network class pointer
 - Structure of CMappedFile
 - All original modules on init.py, the script is resposible for making sure the following functions work properly:
   - Module app